leijiangping/docker-image/storm/README.md

 $ docker run -d --restart always --name some-zookeeper zookeeper The Nimbus daemon has to be connected with the Zookeeper.
 It's also a "fail fast" system.

-$ docker run -d --restart always --name some-nimbus --link some-zookeeper:zookeeper leijiangping/storm storm nimbus Finally start a single Supervisor node.
+$ docker run -d --restart always --name some-nimbus  leijiangping/storm storm nimbus Finally start a single Supervisor node.
 It will talk to the Nimbus and Zookeeper.

-$ docker run -d --restart always --name supervisor --link some-zookeeper:zookeeper --link some-nimbus:nimbus leijiangping/storm storm supervisor
-Now you can submit a topology to our cluster.
+$ docker run -d --restart always --name supervisor leijiangping/storm storm supervisor Now you can submit a topology to our cluster.

 $ docker run --link some-nimbus:nimbus -it --rm -v $(pwd)/topology.jar:/topology.jar leijiangping/storm storm jar /topology.jar org.apache.storm.starter.WordCountTopology topology